JainSahit/tea-sql-challenge/README.md

 Hi,

-submission.md contains the solutions with the all the queries and a few Tableau visualization.
+submission.md contains the solutions with all the queries and a few Tableau visualization.
 Images contains the screenshots.

 It took me around 8-10 hours for finishing up the challenge and then a couple more for creating this repo.